-Dr. Fred Saad is Professor and Raymond Garneau Chair in Prostate Cancer at University of Montreal/CHUM.
+Dr Saad is Professor, Senior Scientist and Raymond Garneau Chair in Prostate Cancer at University of Montreal/CHUM.
 He has held many leadership positions and served on several prestigious international editorial boards.
-He played a major role in the research leading to most of the new treatments used for advanced prostate cancer.
-With over 700 scientific publications and 85,000 citations, he is among the world's most cited scientists.
-Committed to patient education, he has written the most widely used book for patients with prostate cancer in Canada.
-His numerous awards include 'The Order of Quebec' the highest honor given by the Quebec government.
+He played a major role in the research leading to most of the treatments used for advanced prostate cancer.
+With an h-index of 140, over 800 publications and 100,000 citations, he is among the world's most cited scientists.
+He authored the most widely read book for Canadian patients living with prostate cancer (over 300,000 copies in print).
+He has received numerous awards including the prestigious 'Order of Quebec'.